-As part of the increase in officer numbers 35 additional officers will go into five new local policing area based crime fighting teams.
-Through reprioritisation of existing officers, these teams will be made up of 55 officers in total.
+As part of the increase in officer numbers, the force will create new Neighbourhood Crime Fighting Teams.
+These teams will be comprised of a total of 55 officers.
+30 of which will be directly funded by the precept, with the remaining 25 coming from existing resources.
 These teams will be agile and able to effectively respond to community based crime and concerns, with each team operating at a local level to tackle crimes that are causing the most harm as well as identifying emerging crimes and threats.
 The teams will also focus on improving the visibility of policing among communities.
 The Local Crime Fighting teams will support, and work with, the Safer Neighbourhood Teams.

 To further reassure communities, Community Safety Engagement Officer roles are being introduced.
-Five additional police officers will work alongside five existing officers who will bring a wider and agile approach to communicating and celebrating success with communities, as well as responding to feedback from communities.
+A total of 10 police officers will bring a wider and agile approach to communicating and engaging directly with communities.
 These officers will focus on continuous engagement and local relationship building.
 They will also help to improve the understanding about what the police and CSPs are doing in local communities, and focus on building trust and confidence on policing.